 Dutch marriage legal paperwork for expats and non-Dutch speakers can be confusing, especially if you want an officiant or celebrant-led ceremony.
 In truth, figuring out all the official jargon, lingo and other stuff is essential.
 But, where do you start?

-Right from the offset there are special requirements needed to complete important marriage procedures.
+Well, right from the offset there are special requirements needed to complete important marriage procedures.
 Forms should be filled-in at the municipality where you habitually reside.
 Do you have Dutch nationality?
 You can sign the necessary documents at your civil registry office in your town of residence.
-Read below about the bureaucracy [red tape] and how to get your marriage on track…

 Dutch Marriage Legal Paperwork